themindfulbit/td/_content/1-episodes/2014-08-10-078-the-pen-is-mightier.md

 >
 > {{ theme:partial src="product" show="{{ number }}" image="govt-pen.jpg" name="Skilcraft U.S. Government Retractable Ball Point Pen, Fine Point, Black Ink, Box of 12" description="Designed to write anywhere regardless of climate or altitude.
 Ink does not skip or smear.
 Will write for one mile." msrp="$14.05" manufacturer="man_link" amazon="http://www.amazon.com/Skilcraft-Government-Retractable-Point-7520-00-935-7135/dp/B0055KSNYK" }}
 >
-> There are a few problems with the standard Skilcraft pens, among them the fact that it easily twists apart into [a bunch of pieces](http://en.wikipedia.org/wiki/Foreign_object_damage), it doesn't have a loop for the aforementioned string, and it only writes in black &ndash; inconvenient for keeping track of who's who in a complicated dogfight.
+> There are a few problems with the standard Skilcraft pens, among them the fact that it easily twists apart into [a bunch of pieces](http://en.wikipedia.org/wiki/Foreign_object_damage), it doesn't have a loop for the aforementioned string, and it only writes in black – inconvenient for keeping track of who's who in a complicated dogfight.
 These flaws have been almost completely overcome by the remarkable Bic 4-Color Pen.
 >
 {{ theme:partial src="product" show="{{ number }}" image="bic4color.jpg" name="BIC 4-Color Ball Pen, Medium Point, 3 Pack, Assorted Ink" description="Get 4 Colors In One Pen.
 Black, Blue, Red & Green Ink.
 Perfect For Recording Data." msrp="$5.49" manufacturer="http://www.bicworld.com/us/products/details/18/4-color" amazon="http://www.amazon.com/BIC-4-Color-Medium-Assorted-MMP31-ASST/dp/B002JFR8Q8/ref=sr_1_1?s=office-products&ie=UTF8&qid=1407591133&sr=1-1&keywords=bic+four+color+pen" }}
 >